338 Win Magnum Ammo

 Many major rifle manufacturers offer the .338 Winchester Magnum.
 Winchester, Ruger, Remington, Weatherby and Savage make a few of the more prominent rifles that are chambered for the .338.
 The most common platform is the bolt action rifle, although Browning makes a BAR that is chambered for the .338 as well.

 Virtually every American rifle ammunition manufacturer offers a .338 Winchester Magnum cartridge.
-Federal, Hornady and Cor-Bon offer high performance hunting ammunition with their latest in bullet design to get the most out of this excellent hunting cartridge.
+Federal and Hornady offer high performance hunting ammunition with their latest in bullet design to get the most out of this excellent hunting cartridge.

 Discuss 338 Win Magnum ammunition by adding your comment to the 0 comments below or by asking a new question